ArctiqTeam/copilot-bootcamp/Labs/Lab 3.1 - Safe Landing/README.md

 - Otherwise, simply click the `Close` button or a blank spot outside the chat prompt to close the inline chat prompt.

+> [!NOTE]
+> As a code reviewer, the first thing you should ask is "Does this code accomplish what the end user needs?"
+Devs working on a project aren’t coding in a vacuum.
+Their program needs to reliably perform functions the user expects.
+Github Copilot can help you understand the code and its detailed functionality, so you can verify if the code does meet the user requirements.

 ### Step 2 - Readability and Coding Standard

 - Open the `Controllers/FlightsController.ts`.